Wood Boiler Heating with an Indoor Wood Boiler

 Wood-burning stoves also burn wood to produce heat but are typically used to warm the air in a particular room or area.
 These stoves often include a decorative element, such as glass fire viewing windows for use in living areas.

-Why is a Wood Boiler Not a Furnace?
+Why is an Indoor Wood Boiler Not an Indoor Wood Furnace?

 Wood boilers and furnaces are also substantially different in function.
 The primary difference between furnaces and hot water boilers is that furnaces heat air and hot water boilers heat water.
-Wood burning boilers heat water and transfer this heat via circulators and valves to radiant flooring systems, radiators, domestic water tanks, water to air heat exchangers, and other heat emitters.
-Wood furnaces heat the air, which is transported through a building's ductwork using a blower, to individual rooms and spaces.
+Wood burning boilers heat water and transfer this heat via circulators and valves to radiant flooring systems, radiators, domestic water tanks, water to air heat exchangers and other heat emitters.
+Indoor wood furnaces heat the air, which is transported through a building's ductwork using a blower, to individual rooms and spaces.
 Wood burning boilers can also use heat exchangers to heat air.
-For this reason, wood boilers can replace wood furnaces, but wood furnaces cannot replace wood boilers.
+For this reason, wood boilers can replace furnaces, but cast iron furnaces cannot replace wood boilers.

-What to Consider When Purchasing a Wood-Fired Boiler
+What to Consider When Purchasing a Wood Boiler System

 When choosing a wood boiler for your home, you should first consider your lifestyle.
 We account for all known factors when assisting our customers in selecting the right wood-burning heater for their heating applications: